Amoeba Sisters Characteristics Of Life

 7. Homeostasis: Maintaining Internal Balance

 Amoebas, like all living organisms, maintain a stable internal environment despite changes in their surroundings.
-This process, known as homeostasis, is crucial for survival.
+Worth adding: this process, known as homeostasis, is crucial for survival.
 The contractile vacuole plays a vital role in maintaining osmotic balance, regulating water content within the cell and preventing it from bursting or shrinking due to changes in external osmotic pressure.
 This ability to regulate its internal environment showcases the importance of homeostasis in maintaining life processes.

 Conclusion: The Amoeba as a Microcosm of Life